WorkingWork/WORKING-WORK/README.md

 Trade

 TRADE
-Make profits in our internal exchange by buying and selling MRH, buy low and sell high.
+Make profits in our internal exchange by buying and selling WIN, buy low and sell high.
 The price of MRH is determined by supply and demand so you can take advantage of the fluctuating price and trade it for profits.
-We are also looking to be listed on external exchanges in the future, that will give MRH more volume and the volatility will make great gains for those trading MRH.
+We are also looking to be listed on external exchanges in the future, that will give WIN more volume and the volatility will make great gains for those trading WIN.

 Stake

 STAKE
-Staking or minting MRH is a great way to earn extra coins, when you download our wallet and hold your coins you will be credited with more MRH coins.
+Staking or minting WIN is a great way to earn extra coins, when you download our wallet and hold your coins you will be credited with more WIN coins.
 The more coins you hold the more you will be credited.
 This method ensures that the price of MRH remain stable as more and more people will be holding their coins rather than dumping or selling.
 Staking earnings will be at 30% per year.

-More About Merachain COIN
+More About WINCLOUD COIN
 Peer to peer
 PEER TO PEER
 Merachain coin is a peer to peer mode of exchanging value, there are no intermediators or central banks involved, it is purely controlled by its users across the world.